 - 2 Tablespoons butter

 - 2 Tablespoons water

 - Wrap the outside of two 4-inch springform pans with aluminum foil to help prevent leaks.

 - In a large bowl, beat together the butter and cream cheese until light and fluffy, about 2-3 minutes.
-Gradually beat in the flour and sugar.
+Gradually beat in the flour, sugar, and salt.
 Divide and shape the dough into two flat disks, wrap in plastic wrap, and chill at least 15 minutes.

 - Preheat oven to 425F degrees.
 Working with one disk at a time, roll the dough into a circle little bit bigger than one springform pan.
 Press the dough into the bottom and up the sides of the pan (if the dough breaks, patch into pieces).
 Repeat with the remaining disk.